 - a.
 SIMPLE majority required.

 - b.
 IS DEBATABLE.

 - i.
 Sometimes the committee does not have enough information to make an immediate decision on a main motion.
-Such motions can be removed from debate and sent to either a standing committee or an ad hoc committee for further study.
+Such motions can be

+removed from debate and sent to either a standing committee or an ad hoc committee for further study.
 This can be done by a participant saying, "move to refer the motion to the such-and-such committee".
 If the motion to refer is seconded, the body may debate it before voting.
 If the motion to refer passes, the committee moves on to its next item of business.
 If the motion to refer does not pass the committee either continues debating the main motion or votes on it.
 The committee to which a motion is referred will take it up at its next meeting.
 The committee will report back on what it has come up with at the next meeting of the full committee.

 - 6. Motions to RECONSIDER or RESCIND.

 - a.
 MAJORITY required varies.

 - b.
 IS DEBATABLE.

 - i.
 Sometimes a participant feels that a motion the committee has passed will prove harmful.
 That participant can move to either reconsider (reopen for debate and voting) or rescind (void the effect of the original motion).
 There are a few conditions on motions to reconsider or rescind:

 - 1. The motion must have been passed in either the last months or the current session.

 - 2. The participant making the motion must have information on the issue that was not available in the original debate on the motion.

 - 3. The participant must have been with the winning side in the original vote.

 - ii.
-These limits are placed to protect the committee from having to reconsider repeatedly the motions it passes while still allowing it to examine potentiallyharmful situations it has created inadvertently.
+These limits are placed to protect the committee from having to reconsider repeatedly the motions it passes while still allowing it to examine potentially harmful situations it has created inadvertently.
 If any of these requirements are not met, the Chairperson will declare the motion out of order.
 The motion to reconsider requires a simple majority.
 The motion to rescind requires a simple majority, provided that committee participants were informed prior to the session that such a motion would be made.
 If prior notice is not given, the motion to rescind requires a two-thirds majority.

 - 7. Request to WITHDRAW A MOTION.

 - a.
 UNANIMOUS CONSENT required.

 - b.
 IS NOT DEBATABLE.

 - i.
 Once a motion is made and the debate begins, the maker of the motion may ask to withdraw it.
-The chair asks if there are any objections.
-If there is even one objection, the motion stays on the

-floor and debate resumes.
+The chair asks if there are any floor and debate resumes.
 If there are no objections, the motion is withdrawn, and the body moves on.

-- 8. Offering a SUBSTITUTE MOTION. - a.
+- 8. Offering a SUBSTITUTE MOTION.

+- a.
 SIMPLE majority required.

+- b.
+IS DEBATABLE.

+- i.
+A substitute motion is the same thing as an amendment to a main motion.
+The only difference is that it is offered to entirely replace the